-Colorado, a state covering almost 270,000 square kilometers with landscapes that range from endless plains to rugged mountains, that’s home to a truly unique cultural vibe, it’s no wonder it has secured itself as a Black Tomato favorite over the years.
+Colorado, a state covering almost 270,000 square kilometres with landscapes that range from endless plains to rugged mountains, that’s home to a truly unique cultural vibe, it’s no wonder it has secured itself as a Black Tomato favourite over the years.
 This 12 night itinerary will take you on a journey to see the very best of this mammoth state.
 First stop, the heart and the capital – Denver.

 Begin your adventure in the ‘Mile High City’ in style.
 The Four Seasons Hotel in Lower Downtown Denver places you right in the heart of this diverse city.
 Kick back in the roof top pool amongst the sparkling sky scrapers and enjoy the contemporary and luxurious room decor.
-Being in the heart of the theater district, entertainment is on your doorstep, in addition to the abundance of pubs and galleries.
+Being in the heart of the theatre district, entertainment is on your doorstep, in addition to the abundance of pubs and galleries.
 Why not kick start your Coloradan experience and by fuelling up on some classic cuisine (it’s the only way).
 Step into Buckhorn exchange, the oldest steak house in Denver, or Biker Jim’s Gourmet dog cart for the ultimate rodeo feast – Rattle snake and buffalo hotdogs with a side of cola fried onion rings, proper cowboy catering which (trust us) tastes so much better than it sounds.

 Venture into the wilderness